The AMD Ryzen 5 8600G wins in 5 out of 16 comparable specs, with 7 ties. Its biggest advantage is NPU Performance (100% better).

 AI Versus Verdict

 The AMD Ryzen 5 8600G is the objective winner of this comparison, securing more individual specification victories than the Intel Core i5-12400.
-The most significant technical advantage held by the AMD Ryzen 5 8600G is its NPU performance, which is 100% better than that of its competitor.
-While the two processors tied in seven different categories, this substantial lead in specialized processing capability allows the AMD chip to edge out the Intel alternative in the overall spec-based evaluation.
+The most significant technical advantage held by the Ryzen 5 8600G is its NPU performance, which is 100% better than that of its competitor.
+This substantial lead in neural processing capability distinguishes the processor as the superior option when evaluating the provided hardware specifications across all sixteen measured categories.

-Users prioritizing modern AI-driven workloads should select the AMD Ryzen 5 8600G to leverage its superior NPU performance.
-Conversely, those whose specific computing tasks benefit from increased memory efficiency should opt for the Intel Core i5-12400, as it maintains a 25% advantage in L2 cache capacity.
-Choosing between these two components depends entirely on whether your primary requirements favor the advanced neural processing capabilities of the AMD option or the larger cache architecture provided by the Intel model.
+Users prioritizing advanced neural processing tasks should select the AMD Ryzen 5 8600G to leverage its significant NPU advantage.
+Conversely, those who require a larger L2 cache should opt for the Intel Core i5-12400, as it maintains a 25% lead in that specific area.
+Choosing between these two components depends entirely on whether your workflow benefits more from the superior neural processing power of the former or the increased cache capacity of the latter.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.